 - 11. Croatian national revival (extension of the Newstokavian standard to the Kajkavian area, Gaj's graphic reform), philological schools, the most important works. - 12.
 Twentieth century: 3rd period of development of the language standard. - 13.
 Croatian language from 1945 to 2000 (the most important events and linguistic works). - 14.
 Croatian language from the beginning of the 20th century to 1945 (the most important events and linguistic works) - 15.
 Twenty-first century: continuation of the centuries-old continuity of the Croatian language, challenges globalization.

-Institutions of Early Modern Croatian Literature
+Intertextual Relations between Early Modern and Modern Croatian Literature

-Name Institutions of Early Modern Croatian Literature
+Name Intertextual Relations between Early Modern and Modern Croatian Literature